Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 #### Mesh creation
 The volumetric mesh is to be created.
 The file "CreateMeshFVM.py" allows to create the volumetric mesh using Gmsh software.
 The only parameters that need to be set in this file is the length_of_mesh.

 The mesh length value is vital to discretize correctly the space and achieve precise and converged results.
-Through varous trials, it has been established that a mesh length of 1 m is generally adequate.
+Through various trials, it has been established that a mesh length of 1 m is generally adequate.
 However, for computations involving complex geometries or small rooms, a smaller length of mesh (0.5 m or lower) is recommended.
 The choice is contingent upon user preferences for details in parameters values, room dimensions but mostly for the preliminary Reverberation time value calculated with Sabine’s formula.

 The method is suitable for any type of geometry.